Syvatzia/Syvatzia/allskins.md

 # Syvatzia's skins
 Commissions: Get in contact with me on [Discord](https://discord.gg/ftrQeYRuZT), [OSU!](https://osu.ppy.sh/users/19082107), or [Twtich](https://www.twitch.tv/Syvatzia)!

-The more recent skins may have their Photoshop, After Effects, Audition/Shotcut files. ...these are not createde in mind for others to use, they are unorganized, scuffed and all around might be hard to edit.
+The more recent skins may have their Photoshop, After Effects, Audition/Shotcut files. ...these are not created in mind for others to use, they are unorganized, scuffed and all around might be hard to edit.
 Good luck! <3

-Currently working on: The Sun The Moon The Star
+Current: The Sun The Moon The Star

-Last Compleated: Spodai (11/27/23)
+Previous: Spodai (11/27/23)

 Current finished skin count: 29

 ## [skin template](https://www.mediafire.com/file/rlmfd4i0vtqwigr/Syvatzia's+Skin+Template.osk/file)
 Has README with tips (how to get a long cursor trail etc) and programs I use, Photoshop files with general layout, and an image of the main song select screen with assets labeled.
 [Updated 5/04/23]